abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

     corresponding to the Node ids ended by ``-1``.

-    This what the file :file:`a280.opt.tour` containing an optimal tour looks like:
+    This is what the file :file:`a280.opt.tour` containing an optimal tour looks like:

     ..  code-block:: text